 Steps to Determine End Behavior of Rational Functions:

-• Case 3: n > m (Degree of numerator is greater than the degree of the denominator): The function has no horizontal asymptote.
+- Case 3: n > m (Degree of numerator is greater than the degree of the denominator): The function has no horizontal asymptote.
 To determine the end behavior, you need to perform polynomial long division.
 After division, you'll have f(x) = Q(x) + R(x)/q(x), where Q(x) is the quotient and R(x) is the remainder.
 As x approaches infinity or negative infinity, the term R(x)/q(x) approaches 0.
-Therefore, the end behavior of f(x) is the same as the end behavior of Q(x), which is a polynomial.
+Because of this, the end behavior of f(x) is the same as the end behavior of Q(x), which is a polynomial.
 Analyze Q(x) as described in the polynomial section above.

 Examples: